Ohio Attorney to Handle State Farm Car Accident Claim

 The company has experienced its share of criticism and controversy, especially as states take a more prominent role in enforcing insurance bad faith laws.
 When state insurance departments have not taken action, policyholders have filed civil lawsuits to enforce their rights.
 In a landmark early 2000s case, State Farm was forced to pay out $145 million in punitive damages for bad faith tactics in handling the claims of car accident victims.

-The State Farm Auto Insurance Accident Claims Process
+The State Farm Auto Insurance Accident Claims Process in Ohio

 At the outset, it’s important to understand how you file your claim after a car accident.
 If you’re an insured policyholder of State Farm, your claim is based upon your contract for coverage.
 You stand in the position of a first-party claimant.
 If you were injured in an auto collision by a driver who’s covered by State Farm, you file a third-party claim because you’re not in a contractual relationship with the company.